Kennel Wayosi is located in Fetsund, 30 minutes outside Oslo – Norway. We live in the middle of the forest with a lot of space and nature around us.

 About Mona

-• Certified dog trainer from the Norwegian Kennel Club level 1 (NKK instruktør trinn 1) since 2008.
+• Certified as a dog trainer at Level 1 by the Norwegian Kennel Club (NKK instruktør trinn 1) since 2008.

-• Approved rally obedience instructor from the Norwegian Rally Obedience Club since 2015.
+• An approved Rally Obedience instructor with the Norwegian Rally Obedience Club since 2015.

-• Leader for the mentality committee of the Norwegian Rhodesian Ridgeback Club from 2010-2015.
+• Served as the leader of the Mentality Committee in the Norwegian Rhodesian Ridgeback Club from 2010 to 2015.

-• Member of the committee for breeding, health, and mentality in the Norwegian Rhodesian Ridgeback Club since 2018.
+• Currently a member of the Committee responsible for Breeding, Health and Mentality within the Norwegian Rhodesian Ridgeback Club, a position held since 2018.

 I have attended breeders seminars (Oppdretterskolen 1 og 2) and cynology classes by the Norwegian Kennel Club.